 If someone is living outside the European Union, the Extradition Unit of An Garda Síochána can ask the DPP to issue an extradition request.
 This is a request to hand over a criminal to the country where the crime was committed.
 These requests are then sent through diplomatic channels to the relevant country.

-At present Ireland has two-way legal agreements called bi-lateral extradition treaties with the United States of America, Hong Kong and Australia.
+At present Ireland has two-way legal agreements called bi-lateral extradition treaties with the United States of America, Hong Kong, Australia and the United Arab Emirates.
 Ireland has also ratified (officially approved) the European Convention on Extradition.
 This means that criminals can be extradited to the country where the crime was committed to do one of the following:

 • stand trial